Exploring the entry chamber

 Regardless of which Banshee you bring to the chamber, it's highly advisable to get a delayed checkpoint there afterwards to serve as a starting point for playing around, which can be a hazardous business.
 If you grabbed the bridge Banshee you can use a checkpoint triggered on the bridge, as seen in BCM223.
 Very convenient.
 The same goes for the case where you descent from the bridge to get the twin bridges Banshee.

 In the case of stealing the platform Banshee in standard play however, the bridge checkpoint won't be available anymore, so you'll have to use some other checkpoint.
 The tunnel checkpoint can always be used.
 If using that one, it's nice if you've got a second Banshee, to enable you to fly back to the bridge after triggering the checkpoint (which you'd delay with Banshee fire).
 In particular this will save you having to pass through rooms and passages to reach the bridge.
-The concern there is with low ceilings (in places), which make checkpoint delaying by jumping problematic because the delay can easily get inadvertently ended, because your jump was stunted.
+The concern there is with low ceilings (in places), which make checkpoint delaying by jumping problematic because the delay can easily get inadvertently ended, because your jumps were stunted.
 If you do need to get past a low ceiling, it seems safer to temporarily switch to another delaying method, such as throwing a plasma.

 Preferably be fully stocked with grenades when you get your checkpoint, because you can have fun with them.
 Also it's good to have full health, and flashlight fully charged.
 Prior to getting your checkpoint - and possibly prior even to getting the Banshee - you may like to assemble a stash of alternative weapons so you'll be able to choose what to play about with.
 Covie weapons can be obtained from the covies at the landing zone or in the first room.
 If you want a rocket launcher and sniper rifle, those are available later in the level of course.